GPUOpen-LibrariesAndSDKs/AGS_SDK/README.md

 </div>

 ### What's new in AGS
 AGS now returns a lot more information from the GPU in addition to exposing the explicit Crossfire API and other extensions for DirectX 11.
+Version 4.0 also exposes GCN shader extensions for both DirectX 11 and DirectX 12.
 Highlights include the following:

 * The initialization function can now return information about the GPU:
   * Whether the GPU is GCN or not